 Governing Geoengineering Overview

-C2G2 was created to kickstart a global conversation about what that governance might look like.
-What technologies exactly need to be governed, and how?
-Who needs to be involved in taking these decisions?
-What rules and regulations are needed, both to limit the potential ill effects of geoengineering, and to increase the possibility that it will reduce suffering?
+C2G2 was created to kickstart a global conversation about what governance might look like.
+What aspects of each approach need to be governed, and how?
+Who should be involved in taking these decisions, and how they should be taken?
+What rules and regulations are needed to limit potential ill effects, weigh potential trade-offs with other sustainable development objectives, and help reduce suffering?

-Until now these discussions have taken place primarily in academic and research communities.
-It is time to broaden the conversation to engage policy communities—the main reason for C2G2’s existence.
+Until now these discussions have taken place primarily in academic and research communities in a small number of countries.

 We invite you to join us on this journey.